sinmsinm/ng-window-manager/README.md

 ```
 ### Parameters
 * _title_: Window title
+* _open_ : Function executed when window is opened.
 * _close_: Function executed when window is closed.
 * _maximize_: Function executed when window is maximized.
 * _restore_: Function executed when a window is restored.